omegapointnorge/itv-kurs/bootcamp/web/Webpack/presentation/notes.md

 ### Code splitting

-- We have a depenecy to lodash in both our bundles.
+- We have a dependency to lodash in both our bundles.
 - As a result, lodash is bundled in both of them.
 - Ideally, lodash should only be bundled once to avoid duplication.